The Intrauterine Device (IUD)

 -

-Women with certain uterine conditions or infections may not be eligible.
+Women with some uterine conditions may not be eligible.

 -